Getting your file imaged onto the printing plate at the lowest cost

 Final steps to client approval and the making of printing plates

-HP plotter proof to show position of copy, pictures and position of pages.
+An imposition proof is made to show position of copy, pictures and position of pages.

 Client approves both these proofs.